During your stay

 This course consists of two weekly lessons (one online and one on campus).

-In order to maximise interaction and participation, the maximum number of attendants per course is limited.
+In order to maximise interaction and participation, the maximum number of attendants per course is limited to 20.
+If the course is full, please register for the waiting list, so we can offer other options or contact you if other students cancel their registration.

 Target group?